 Editorial Staff.
 As a member of the journal’s Editorial Staff, you need to be well aware of the risk of conflicts when handling a manuscript.
 Firstly, you should assess your own potential conflicts.
 If you have recently coauthored with the author of the manuscript, you could be perceived to be influenced by your relationship.
 Similarly, if you have recently shared an affiliation or employment history with the author, it could also be seen to be inappropriate for you to handle their work.
 The journal expects the members of the Editorial Board to declare any conflicts with authors when they handle a manuscript.
 If you believe a conflict exists, you should refuse to handle the manuscript.

 The Editorial Board Members must not be involved in decisions about papers which they have authored/co-authored, or have been written by their family members or colleagues or which relate to products or services in which the Editorial Board member has an interest.

-Once a complaint is received, at first an acknowledgement is sent by the Managing Editor within three working days to the complainant with assurance that appropriate action will be taken on complaint.
+Once a complaint is received, an acknowledgement will be sent by the Managing Editor within three working days to the complainant with assurance that appropriate action will be taken on the complaint.

-The investigation process is initiated by the Journal handling team according to the directions of the Editor-In-Chief/Editorial Board depending on the nature of the complaint.
-After the investigation is over, a meeting is held with complete report on the complaint.
+The investigation process is initiated by the Journal handling team according to the directions of the Editor-In-Chief/Associate Editors/ Editorial Board depending on the nature of the complaint.
+After the investigation is over, an Editorial Meeting is held with complete report on the complaint.
 The decision is taken in and the same is forwarded to the concerned author/scholar through his/her submitted email ID.

-We consider complaints as an opportunity to enhance our existing Manuscript Processing System.
+We consider complaints as an opportunity to enhance the transparency of our existing Manuscript Processing System.
 All the received complaints are dealt in polite, impartial and timely manner.

-We believe that Ceylon Journal of Science should support community best practices in the sharing and archiving of research data.
+We believe that Ceylon Journal of Science should support community best practices in terms of sharing and archiving of research data.